whirlygig/whirlygig/README.md

 ### Hi, I'm whirlygig!

 My name is [Emily Garcia](https://www.linkedin.com/in/whirlygig/) and I like doing front-end work.
 Check out my [senior project](https://whirlygig.github.io/senior-project/), a website made in React that simulates a desktop and many applications that come with a regular  operating system.
 I've also worked with [Bridge](https://bridgemh.com/), a small mental health-based startup in San Luis Obispo, and with the [Global Program for Safer Schools](https://gpss.worldbank.org/) on a wireframe for a dashboard to simplify their data input.
+(Unfortunately, my work with both of these groups is required to be private.)

 I'm a recent Cal Poly Software Engineering graduate.
 Here's some of the classes I took:
 - Intro to Entrepreneurship